-FY 2021 / FY 2022 (to date) Accomplishments: Through the use of Individual Development Plans (IDPs), each Mediator participated in training and development that met her or his individual needs.
+Recent accomplishments: Through the use of Individual Development Plans (IDPs), each Mediator participated in training and development that met her or his individual needs.
 In addition, training covering industry-specific topics was conducted during each mediator meeting.
 Mediators attended virtual conferences as offered.
 Each of these provided targeted information and training that enhanced the skills Mediators bring to the table.